IT-for-you/Heartbeat-Client/README.md

 2. Your new subscriptions will be displayed upon completion of your purchase, for that, visit [https://heartbeat.it-for-you.com/subscriptions](https://heartbeat.it-for-you.com/subscriptions).
 To authenticate connection requests, enter the site URL implementing the Heartbeat.
-3. Kickstart your software project by referring to the [demo implementation](#demo-implementation) below.
+3. Kickstart your software project by referring to the [Demo Implementation](#demo-implementation) below.

 ## Subscription Plans